gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 ## Occurrence filters
 Which filters should be available and which should be visible per default.

-### Blacklist
+### Excluded filters
-You can disable individual filters using a blacklist.
+You can disable individual filters by providing a list.
 To do so you need to know what they are called.
 To know the options you need to consult [the list of possible filters](https://github.com/gbif/gbif-web/blob/master/packages/react-components/src/search/OccurrenceSearch/config/filterConf.js).

 Configuration found in `/_includes/js/config.js`

 ```
 var siteConfig = {
   // along with whatever other properties you have.
 E.g. your 'rootPredicate'
-  blacklistedFilters: ['datasetKey'], // useful if your site is scoped by a single dataset
+  excludedFilters: ['datasetKey'], // useful if your site is scoped by a single dataset
 };
 ```